 I have not yet reconciled the two views, as I am rather tired and 'under the weather,' compliments of the children's propensity to bring home their sniffles and sneezes at this time of year, the head colds that seem to linger endlessly, despite the repeated application of vitamins, chicken soup, sudafed, ibuprofen, and the occasional sip of Beaujolais Noveau.
 But for today at least I am, like Mr. Buffett is to the economic recovery, 'all in.'

 And yes, I did finally break down and listen to the spouse, obtaining a swine flu vaccination.
-Perhaps the mental slowness is merely due to my mercuy addled brain.
 Perhaps it will help me think like a Fed banker and figure out their gameplan. lol.